 Some common techniques are:

-While some doctors have wondered whether lipofilling would increase the risk of the breast cancer coming back (recurrence), research done in 2011 suggests that women who have lipofilling after reconstruction are no more likely to have a recurrence than women who never had lipofilling.
+While some doctors have wondered whether lipofilling would increase the risk of the breast cancer coming back (recurrence), studies done in 2011 and 2016 strongly suggest that women who have lipofilling are no more likely to have a recurrence than women who never had lipofilling.

 Dermal matrix products: Dermal matrix products are skin substitutes made from human, calf, or pig skin that has been processed and sterilized to remove all cells, which reduces the risk of disease and your body rejecting it.
 What’s left is a mesh-like framework of mostly collagen, a strong protein found in skin, bones, and other tissue.
 Human skin used for dermal matrix products is donated by tissue banks that follow American Association of Tissue Banks Standards.
 All skin used to make dermal matrix products is tested according to U.S. Food and Drug Administration and appropriate state regulations.
 There are more than 10 dermal matrix products used in breast reconstruction.